-On 2nd April 2025, the US introduced a universal 10% tariff on most imports, effective 5th April, disrupting global supply chains and ecommerce.
-Imports from China now face combined tariffs up to 145%, while the $800 de minimis exemption ends for Chinese and Hong Kong shipments on 2nd May, subjecting them to 120% duties or $100–$200 fees.
-The U.S. has signalled plans to eliminate the exemption for other tariffed countries next.
-These aren’t just minor changes, they’re disrupting the world of ecommerce.
-Around the globe, ecommerce businesses are scrambling to react, but sadly, many won’t survive.
+On 2nd April 2025, the US announced a universal 10% tariff on most imports, effective 5th April, disrupting global supply chains and ecommerce.
+Imports from China, for certain categories, now face combined tariffs as high as 145%, though most goods are subject to an average rate of 54%.
+The $800 de minimis exemption ended for Chinese and Hong Kong shipments on 2nd May, subjecting them to 120% duties for commercial shipments, or $100–$200 postal handling fees.
+The U.S. has signalled plans to eliminate the exemption for other tariffed countries next, but this hasn’t been implemented yet.

 While the new tariff policy originates in the US, its impact is global and will be felt across Europe and beyond.
 Ecommerce businesses in Europe face two realities: adapt to disrupted supply chains AND capitalise on redirected goods from China and the US.